0xjarix/solidity-interview-questions/README.md

 What is the difference between bytes and bytes1[] in memory?

 ### Advanced
-What addresses to the ethereum precompiles live at?
+1. What addresses to the ethereum precompiles live at?
+   => The nine precompiles live in addresses 0x01 to 0x09

 How does Solidity manage the function selectors when there are more than 4 functions?